Causes and Cures for Bad Breath in Dogs: How to Care for Your Dog's Teeth and Mouth

 Puppies lose their teeth, and this is not a problem.
 They have deciduous teeth just like humans, and they need to fall out to make room for permanent, larger teeth.
 Puppies lose their teeth around 4 - 6 months, and by the time your puppy is around 8 months, he or she will have 42 adult teeth.

 Just like children, some puppies may have problems with baby teeth not following out.
 This problem can be easily spotted, and you will see two teeth in the same place in your puppy's mouth.
 If this happens, you should visit the vet so he can remove the baby tooth.
 If the baby tooth is not removed it can cause damage to the adult tooth, and lead to problems in the future.

 Adults dogs can suffer loose teeth as well.
 A loose tooth in an adult dog normally means periodontal disease, or your dog could have damaged the tooth in some way.

-A broken, or a cracked tooth, can also be result of tugging games, playing too rough or impact.
-Dogs sometimes crack, or damage teeth, when they catch a frisbee or a hard ball.
+A broken, or a cracked tooth, can also be the result of tugging games, playing too rough or impact.
+Dogs sometimes crack, or damage teeth, when they catch a frisbee or a ball.
 Rubber or nylon toys which are a bit flexible are the best toys.

 Do you check your dog's teeth?